 [4] Kerr, T. H., “Three Important Matrix Inequalities Currently Impacting Control and Estimation Applications,” IEEE Trans. on Automatic Control, Vol. AC-23, No. 6, pp. 1110-1111, Dec.
 1978.

-[5] Kerr, T. H., “Introduction to MSM-ll Independent Validation and Verification,” Intermetrics Memo, Cambridge, MA, 30 Oct.
+[5] Kerr, T. H., “Introduction to MSM-ll Independent Verification and Validation,” Intermetrics Memo, Cambridge, MA, 30 Oct.
 1981, for NADC.

 [6] Kerr, T. H., “Functional and Mathematical Structural Analysis of the Passive Tracking Algorithm (PTA),” Intermetrics Report No. IR-MA-208, Cambridge, MA, 25 May 1983, for NADC.